eisental/RedstoneChips/circuitdocs/Pixel.md

 The channel name can specify a start bit using the syntax `<channel name>:<start bit>`.
 When used, the pixel will receive data from this bit in the channel.

 The default wool painting range is 3 blocks away from the interface blocks.
 To use a different range add a `d{<distance>}` or `dist{<distance>}` argument to the chip sign.
 For example adding a dist{1} argument will make the pixel only paint blocks that are directly attached to its interface block.
+The distance argument is limited to 7 blocks by default.
+To change this, use `/rcprefs pixel.maxDistance <distance>`.

 It's possible to build the chip without a clock pin when only 1 data pin is used.